 5. Nagios

-Nagios is a widely used open-source network monitoring tool that can monitor networks, servers, applications, and services.
-Nagios can monitor CPU, memory, disk usage, network traffic, log files, and more.
-It can automate alerts and notifications to ensure system stability and reliability.
-You can use Nagios to monitor your Linux servers and applications.
+Nagios is a popular open-source Linux server monitoring tool that helps track the performance of networks, servers, applications, and services.
+It provides real-time monitoring of CPU, memory, disk usage, network traffic, and log files.
+With automated alerts and notifications, Nagios ensures system stability and reliability.
+By using Nagios, you can efficiently monitor your Linux servers and critical applications.

 Log Analysis